arstaelin/limhish_barabak/204805543.316030055.316553213/README.txt

             first 500 principal components, out of 1500 words with the most mutual information, concerning the label vector.

+Feature selection - Mutual Information: An information theoretic definition - the information (can be interpreted as the number of bits) of the info one r.v. gives on anoter r.v. .
+We use this to mesure the MI between the r.v.s of "does the review contain a word" to the r.v. "the text is a positive review".
+The words with the most mutual information are chosen to reduce noise of word which contain very little information.

+Feature selection - Frequency: We mesure the frequency of a word in the texts, and use it in the classifier iff it appears often (1% or more, for example).

 (**) svm-select is based on this paper: http://sparc.nfu.edu.tw/~ijeti/download/V2-no2-113-125.pdf